fpalomo/king-kata-di/Readme-group-2.md

 The goal is to implement the main code block that will process the requests and will make a call to the necessary bank.
 Have in consideration that the code must be testable, and must match the SOLID Principles. http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)

+I would suggest to start by writing a test for our code.
+Then, write the code, and continue writing the necesary tests for all that new code.